 If you like the idea of arriving to a pre-arranged shuttle, then this service by Go Sydney Shuttle has a good reputation and is really affordable at less than $20 per person.
 It’s a shared service, and they make 2-4 stops along the way depending on the number of passengers.
 They monitor your flight arrival information so will meet your flight even if there are delays.
 At only $2-3 more than the train, it is a good option if your hotel is not near a train station or if you don’t fancy tackling an unfamiliar public transport system after a long flight.

 If you prefer a private transfer, you can book a premium transfer starting at $79 for two passengers.
 The uniformed driver will be waiting with your name card to take you directly to your hotel.
 Larger vehicles are also available for groups.
 You can check the full range of options here.

 - An option I have not tried is the airport limo.

-- You can also hire a car; almost all the main companies have desks.
+- You can also hire a car; almost all the leading companies have desks at the arrivals halls.
 Try the comparison site Drive now for your options.

 Got more questions?
 Head over to our Facebook Group for a quick answer.